You are here

 Ben Lulich, clarinet

-Benjamin Lulich, clarinet, joins the UW Music faculty in Fall 2016 as an artist-in-residence in the instrumental performance program.
+Benjamin Lulich, clarinet, joined the faculty of UW School of Music in Fall of 2016, as an artist-in-residence in the instrumental performance program.

-Benjamin Lulich is the newly appointed Principal Clarinet of the Seattle Symphony.
+Benjamin Lulich is the Principal Clarinet of the Seattle Symphony and Seattle Opera.
 He has held positions in Orange County’s Pacific Symphony, Kansas City Symphony, Colorado Music Festival and Festival Mozaic, and has performed frequently with The Cleveland Orchestra, Los Angeles Philharmonic, Los Angeles Opera, Pasadena Symphony, IRIS Orchestra and many other ensembles.

 Additionally, Lulich is Principal Clarinet of the Sunriver Music Festival and has performed with the Hollywood Studio Orchestra on numerous films and records albums, including Water for Elephants, The Tourist, Monsters University, Godzilla, and the Oscar-winning score for Life of Pi.
 In 2013 he performed as Principal Clarinet for Yamaha’s 125th Anniversary Concert, which featured Elton John and many other performers; the concert was broadcast live to the world over the internet.